tchoi8/teachingasart/README.md

 Students will use github repository to find the latest syllabus, reading materials as well as to submit their assignments.

-Students will submit their assignment by every Saturday 9pm.
+Students will submit their assignment by every Sunday morning.
 Late assignemnt will not be considered for review.
 Stuents may update their assignment after initial submission and after class.

 ## Week 1.
 Learning